-John Paulson, the billionaire hedge- fund manager seeking to reverse record losses in 2011, said he likes CVR Energy Inc. (CVI) because the company may be successfully resold by Carl Icahn, who controls the majority of shares.
+John Paulson, the billionaire hedge- fund manager seeking to reverse record losses in 2011, said he likes CVR Energy Inc. (CVI:US) because the company may be successfully resold by Carl Icahn, who controls the majority of shares.

 Billionaire Icahn’s tender offer for the oil refiner received the required shareholder support on May 7.
 Icahn won the right to buy CVR Energy after a majority of stakeholders agreed to sell their stock to him in an offer that values the company at $2.6 billion.